“… no one who drinks the old wine seems to want the new wine. ‘The old is just fine,’ they say.” Jesus, Luke 5:39 NLT

 A NEW BLEND

-Jesus essentially said “I’m pouring a new blend, one where both men and women lead, and they do it together”.
+Jesus essentially said, “I’m pouring a new blend, one where both men and women lead, and they do it together”.
 He was not subtle in his actions that expressed his wish.
 The gospels repeatedly tell us that he broke the time-honored practices of refraining from speaking to women or of making sure they did not listen to rabbinical teaching.
-In every way he treated females as equal to men, letting them touch him and anoint him, entrusting them with messages and letting them travel with him and with the original twelve disciples.
+In every way he treated females as equal to men, letting them touch him and anoint him, entrusting them with messages, and including them in his travels along with the original twelve disciples.

 By his example, he poured out a new wine, a new way of understanding humanity, the crown of God’s creation.
 From Jesus we are relentlessly reminded that both men and women are created in God’s image; one does not stand above the other in importance, dominance, or culpability in matters of sin.